TowardsZonalCentralization/ConvIO/README.md

     *   A separate CSV file with 2D coordinates of I/O devices is processed.
     *   Each I/O point is mapped onto the chassis graph, either by connecting to the nearest existing node or by projecting onto the closest edge, creating a new node.
     *   This results in a unified network graph for subsequent analysis.
+    *   The algorithm considers the special case of "Branch-out points" where it checks the distance of the I/O from the nearest node is less than the set threashold if not then it creates a Branch-out point from the wiring harness directly.

 2.  **Optimal Cluster Analysis (`elbow_method.py`)**:
     *   To determine the most efficient number of I/O Extenders (clusters) for the Zonal EE Architecture, a quantitative approach is employed.